propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.45 =
+* Added new Elementor widget allowing custom fields to be added to templates
+* Catered for multiple values being passed through to shortcodes when wanting to pull in properties based on an additional field
+* Corrected undefinded index PHP error when saving settings but media stored as URLs

 = 1.0.44 =
 * Corrected issue with double quotes being escaped in search results CSS